XAP-Software/XAP-Software.github.io/_posts/2022-04-28-django_admin_sortable2.md

 ```

-Use one of these models fields for ordering field:
+Use one of these model fields for the ordering field:

 - BigIntegerField
 - IntegerField